 Teach Coping Skills

-If your child seems reluctant to talk, but you believe she is upset, you can do any of the following depending on what you think she would respond best to: :
+If your child seems reluctant to talk, but you believe she is upset, you can do any of the following depending on what you think she would respond best to:

-Be a Good Role Model
+4. Be a Good Role Model

 Children carefully watch parents to see how serious events are, how worried they should be, how much danger there might be around them.
 Children often adopt the same feelings and behaviors as their parents.

 Children who are very stressed may try to find ways to get parents to focus on them and away from the outside events that are taking parents’ attention away from them.

 Doing something to help lessens feelings of isolation, helplessness and powerlessness.

-- Write letters to people who have helped abate the crisis.
+Write letters to people who have helped abate the crisis.

 Join the possible efforts of religious or community organizations to contribute to those directly affected by the crisis.

-Limit your Child’s Exposure to Media Images
+6. Limit your Child’s Exposure to Media Images

 With the advent of 24 hours news coverage, it is possible to watch the same traumatic events over and over again, each time traumatizing the viewer anew.